This is the multi-page printable view of this section. Click here to print.

 com.xyz.foo.level = SEVERE

-hostname confirmation procedure
+hostname verification procedure

-Figure. hostname confirmation procedure
+Figure. hostname verification procedure

-Apply for K8S Cluster Authorization
+Apply for K8S cluster permissions

 6. Enter the reason for the application and click the Add button.